k21971/EvilHack/doc/evilhack-changelog.md

 - Spear traps can hit monster's steeds
 - Fix: offhand artifact intrinsics
 - Fix: close a loophole being able to produce tame non-tameable monsters
+- Fix: container trap outcomes for monsters using them was determined by the players luck